ERespaldiza/rsync-backup/README.md

 3. The rest of rsync options specified are bypassed to rsync.
 E.g. you can use --dry-run to performe a trial run with no changes.

-Examples:
+###Examples:

-$ python rsync-backup.py ~/Downloads ~/backups/rs/MyDownloads
+`python rsync-backup.py ~/Downloads ~/backups/rs/MyDownloads`

-$ python rsync-backup.py user1@.example.com:/home/user/webapps/ /home/user1/backups/rs/webapps/ --log-file=/home/user1/backups/rs/webapps_rsb.log
+`python rsync-backup.py user1@.example.com:/home/user/webapps/ /home/user1/backups/rs/webapps/ --log-file=/home/user1/backups/rs/webapps_rsb.log`